Changing Work Pattern is a Challenge

 At Think Productive North America we are big fans of flexible working, and so are our Time Management Training participants.
 In fact, according to various studies, 87% of people have reported they are already, or would like to be, working flexibly.
 However, we still regularly get asked how to start having conversations around flexible work arrangements and how managers and their teams can make it work.

-Over in the UK one of our Productivity Ninjas Hayley Watts, is very much an advocate for flexible working.
-She says it has helped her out personally many times, but also allowed her to do her best work.
-When we think of flexible working, it seems as though our minds immediately jump to offering different arrangements to working parents.
-It’s not just parents who want to work in a way that better suits them, and it’s time that more teams begin those critical conversations about how they’re currently working and what they would like to change and improve going forward.
+Over in the UK one of our Productivity Ninjas Hayley Watts, is a top advocate for flexible working.
+She says it has helped her out personally many times, but also allows her to do her best work.
+When we think of flexible working, our minds immediately assume establishing different arrangements for working parents.
+It’s not just parents who want to work in a way that better suits them.
+More teams should consider whether their current arrangements work and how things could be improved by flexible working.

-We hear a lot of people saying that simply asking for more flexibility can negatively impact their manager’s perception of their commitment to the role and the organization.
-We even meet a lot of managers who are outright opposed to flexible working, but since 87% of people surveyed want more flexibility, it seems highly likely that a good number of those surveyed must be managers themselves?
+We hear a lot of trainees saying that simply asking for more flexibility can damage their manager’s perception of their commitment.
+We even meet a lot of managers who completely oppose flexible working.
+Since 87% of people surveyed want more flexibility, it seems highly likely that a good number of those surveyed must be managers themselves?

 But Where to Begin?

 Firstly, check out your company’s flexible working policy.
-We’ve seen quite a few that state they offer flexible working, but in reality go on to set out restrictions which mean little flexibility is really allowed.
-So, find out if your company has one, but don’t get disheartened if it doesn’t tell you what you want to hear.
+We’ve seen quite a few that say they offer flexible working, but in reality go on to set out restrictions which make it impractical.
+First step.
+Find out if your company has one, but don’t get disheartened if it doesn’t tell you what you want to hear.

-Find out who will be making the decision about your request.
+Secondly, find out who will be making the decision about your request.
 What will they want from you in terms of working and hours?
-So, for example, if you usually have a team meeting on the first Monday of the month, a regular monthly account balance or stocktake, your manager might want you there for those things.
+So, for example, do you usually have a team meeting on the first Monday of the month, a regular monthly account balance or stocktake?
+If so your manager might want you there for those things.
 Think about what they will care about, whether they are essential, and don’t pick battles you can’t win.
 This will help you to avoid outright rejection and prepare you to overcome objections later on, if there are any.

-What would be your ideal?
-Work out what you would ideally like.
+What would your ideal be?
+Work that out first.
 Then decide on what the essentials are.
-You should ask for your ideal first, but know what you are prepared to compromise on.
+You should begin by asking for your ideal, but know where you are prepared to compromise.

 Ok, Now, What Do I Say?

 Before you even start the conversation, think about how the person you need to ask likes to work and make decisions.
-Perhaps they would prefer an email, to allow them to mull things over, or maybe they prefer to discuss things face to face.
-If you work with someone who prefers email you could introduce the issue in advance of a conversation by saying something like “I’ve been thinking about the possibility of flexible working.
+Perhaps they prefer email, to allow them to mull things over?
+Maybe they prefer to discuss things face to face?
+If you work with someone who prefers email you could introduce the issue before you talk to them by sending something like “I’ve been thinking about the possibility of flexible working.
 I’ll send you some ideas by email, could you take a look?”
-That will allow you to gauge their initial reaction.
+That way you can gauge their initial reaction.
 If you think your proposal will be met with resistance, you might prefer to have the conversation in person.
 Much easier to gauge reaction as you have the discussion, and keep the conversation open.

 Some Conversation Starters